 A collaboration with sustainability consultants HIP V. HYPE has created a 7-star project, targeting zero net emissions in operation, with a combination of passive and high-tech sustainability strategies.
 Whilst, flexible internal layouts have been designed to accommodate a variety of lifestyles and family structures.

-Client: Hip V. Hype
+Development Manager: Hip V. Hype

 Photographer: Tess Kelly